best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 When your code is structured as functions or classes, these functional units can be efficiently documented using docstrings.
 Docstrings are multi-line comments that appear at the start of a function definition.
 Use of these comments keeps the documentation of your code closely associated with the relevant sections of code.
+This close association means it is easier to keep documentation up-to-date.
 Docstrings commonly describe:

 - what the function or class does